 7. Pentax 8.5×21 U-Series Papilio II Binocular

 One of the most compact binoculars that are on our list, these binoculars bring a refreshingly different design to the table.
-Its “unibody” allows only the eye attachments to move, which helps keep important lenses from being damaged and reducing overall movable pieces.
-These binoculars are also good at reducing flare, as every component, inside and out, are coated with anti-glare material.
+Its “unibody” allows only the eye attachments to move, which helps keep important lenses from being damaged and reduces overall movable pieces.
+These binoculars are also good at reducing flare, as every component, inside and out, is coated with anti-glare material.